infinitered/ignite/docs/quick-start/getting-started.md

 ...
 ```

 The `ignite new` command will ask you if you’d like to add several different plugins.
-We recommend you use these plugins that ship with Ignite.
-This way, your new Ignite project will be a playground to learn about React Native and best practices.
+We recommend you use these plugins that ship with Ignite CLI.
+This way, your new Ignite CLI project will be a playground to learn about React Native and best practices.

-After Ignite creates your project, navigate into the project’s directory and start the application with the following commands:
+After Ignite CLI creates your project, navigate into the project’s directory and start the application with the following commands:

 ```